-8. Children below compulsory academy age - deferred entry, part-time attendance and summer-born children
+8. Children below compulsory school age - deferred entry, part-time attendance and summer-born children

 Children reaching the age of five between 1 September and 31 August may be admitted full time on the first day of the autumn term before their fifth birthday.
-To help children adjust, academies may phase the intake over the first few weeks of term with reception children attending on a part-time basis.
-Arrangements are determined at academy level, but part-time attendance does not usually last longer than the first four weeks of term.
+To help children adjust, academies may phase the intake over the first few weeks of term with reception children